 The queues for the first couple of hours of the day are pretty small and you can do a good part of the park before the crowds get in.
 Generally it is the cooler part of the day also, so when it gets too hot and the crowds are too big, you don’t feel bad for going back to the hotel for a couple of hours.

 Have a plan for what you want to get out of the day.
 Do you want to see the characters, or do the fast rides etc?
 The parks are too big and it is too hot to be wandering aimlessly around the park and it will only lead to arguments.

-Security – Disney is an amazingly safe place, but generally because of the airport style security.
+Walt Disney World is an amazingly safe place, but generally because of the airport style security.
 It does lead to queues when entering the park, but it is for a reason.
 Plan accordingly, and make sure you leave your selfie-stick at the hotel.

-Wifi – The parks have really good Wifi throughout and so you can remain connected throughout the day.
+The Walt Disney World parks have really good Wifi throughout and so you can remain connected throughout the day.
 This means that you can access the Disney app and update Fastpasses and look at the photos throughout the day.
 Just be careful of your battery!

 To read more of my blog, please feel free to:

 “Like” me on Facebook http://www.facebook.com/leedsdad (Please do this – it makes me smile!)

 Go onto my website: http://www.leedsdad.com